Love Island 2020 cast – meet the full line-up of singletons looking for love

 Coupled up with: Single

-Footballer Finley is swapping purpose scoring for cracking on within the villa – and together with his eyes on Siannise, Paige and Sophie, he’s seeking to impress.
+Footballer Finley is swapping purpose scoring for cracking on within the villa – and along with his eyes on Siannise, Paige and Sophie, he’s trying to impress.

 Learn extra about Finley right here.